evernost/fuzzyCalculator/README.md

 - lazy parenthesis
 So expressions like "(a+b)(c-d)" or "sin(x+cox(y" are perfectly legal.

-*Note:* rules for the parsing are detailed in <parser.py>

-Declare the variables and their statistic (uniform in range, gaussian, etc.) configure the simulation settings and _voilà_.
+Then, declare the variables and their statistic (uniform in range, gaussian, etc.) configure the simulation settings and _voilà_.

+> [!NOTE]
+> Several rules apply for the parsing and the way it is going to be interpreted.</br>
+> A detailed list of those rules can be found in "qParser.py"

 ## What else do I need?
 In order to keep it easily portable for any target and/or programming language, it is based on 'native' Python and does not require any specific library.